-- 7 (1) The following classes of certificates of qualification are established:
+- (1) The following classes of certificates of qualification are established:

 - (a) first class power engineer;

 - (b) second class power engineer;

 - (c) third class power engineer;

 - (d) fourth class power engineer;

 - (e) fifth class power engineer;

 - (f) refrigeration operator;

 - (g) category "A" interim power engineer;

 - (h) category "B" interim power engineer;

 - (i) Repealed.
 [B.C.
 Reg.
 134/2009, s.
 14 (c).]

-- (j) oil well boiler operator;
+- (i) oil well boiler operator;

 - (k) antique show boiler operator;

-- (l) ice facility operator;
+- (1) ice facility operator;

 - (m) boiler safety awareness;

 - (n) refrigeration safety awareness;

 - (o) pressure welder.

-- (2) An applicant for a certificate of qualification must provide a signed, written statement from the chief engineer of the plant in which the applicant is employed, that - (a) sets out in detail the qualifying time, experience, knowledge and qualifications of the applicant, and - (b) describes the plant in which the applicant is employed, including the boiler capacity and types of equipment in the plant. - (3) For the purposes of subsection (2), if there is no chief engineer, the statement may be provided by the owner of the plant. - (4) For the purposes of this section, a provincial safety manager may recognize equivalent training and experience that an applicant has gained from a jurisdiction other than British Columbia, subject to an examination of the applicant, as counting toward the requirements to obtain a corresponding class of power engineer's certificate of qualification issued under this regulation.
+- (2) If an applicant for a certificate of qualification is required under this regulation to have employment experience as a condition of certification, the applicant must provide a signed, written statement from the chief engineer of the plant in which the applicant is employed, that

+- (a) sets out in detail the qualifying time, experience, knowledge and qualifications of the applicant, and - (b) describes the plant in which the applicant is employed, including the boiler capacity and types of equipment in the plant. - (3) For the purposes of subsection (2), if there is no chief engineer, the statement may be provided by the owner of the plant. - (4) For the purposes of this section, a provincial safety manager may recognize equivalent training and experience that an applicant has gained from a jurisdiction other than British Columbia, subject to an examination of the applicant, as counting toward the requirements to obtain a corresponding certificate of qualification issued under this regulation.